Date: 12 March 2021. Lightning

 Via my friend Cheryl, Jesse agreed to spend some time here and

-resolve the myriad of issues the boats nearby and my Seaweed are
+resolve a myriad of issues the boats nearby and my Seaweed are

 experiencing.
 You met Cheryl and her husband Fred in the